DSST Public Schools: Network Growth

 As its original campus, DSST: Montview (previously Stapleton, after KKK member and Denver Mayor Benjamin Stapleton) opened as a single high school in 2004, and graduated its first class in 2008.
 A sister middle school was also opened in 2008, expanding the campus to 6-12.

 The Green Valley Ranch (GVR) middle school campus opened in 2010 along with the DSST Home Office, followed by the GVR high school and Cole middle school in 2011.
 The following year, the College View middle school opened.

 In 2013, the Cedar (previously Byers) middle school campus opened.
 It was slated to occupy the building previously used by the Denver School of the Arts (DSA).
 The Cedar building was still undergoing $19 million in renovation, and its inaugural year was at the Calvary Temple Pearl Church in the Cherry Creek neighborhood.

 In 2014, the Cole high school and Conservatory Green middle school opened.
 The following year, the College View high school opened.
 In 2016, both the Cedar high school and Henry middle school opened.
 By 2017, Conservatory Green opened its high school and in 2018 DSST opened a middle school at the Noel campus.

 The first campus in Aurora opened in 2019 as Aurora Science and Tech (AST).

 In October 2020, the DPS school board denied a request to open a corresponding high school for the DSST Noel campus.
 The following day, DSST appealed the decision and in November 2020, the State Board of Education granted the appeal to open a high school instead at the Elevate campus, opening the door for Noel middle school students to continue locally at a DSST campus.

 Following the appeal win, DSST opened the Elevate Northeast campus in 2021.
 In the same year, the Henry campus closed and consolidated with the College View campus.
 In 2022, the AST high school opened.
 The Noel middle school also moved to the Elevate campus and took on the Elevate Middle School name.

 Recognition

 According to the 2015 U.S. News & World Report ranking of American public high schools, the Stapleton campus was nationally ranked 192nd, 158th in STEM education, 55th among charter schools, and 5th in Colorado.
 In the same year, the school was ranked 5th in mathematics proficiency, tied for 15th in reading proficiency, and was ranked 5th in college readiness, in the state.
 In a 2014 Denver School Performance report, five of the top six schools in Denver were part of DSST.

 Since graduating its first class in 2008, 100 percent of DSST: Montview and DSST: Green Valley Ranch seniors have been accepted to a four-year university.
+In April 2026, DSST Public Schools' celebrated its 18th consecutive year of achieving 100 percent college acceptance across its campuses in Denver and Aurora.